 Laser marking is widely used for marking traditional, standard hallmarks onto precious metal but it also an ideal process for clearly and accurately marking a range of logos, signatures and serial numbers for decorative, promotional or engineering and industrial purposes.
-The Sheffield Assay Office Laser Development Department has the knowledge, skills and laser equipment to engrave, cut and mark a variety of materials and offers a comprehensive service which is used by a range of clients in many different businesses and industries.
+The Sheffield Assay Office Laser Development Department has the knowledge, skills and laser equipment to engrave, cut and mark precious and non-precious metal and offers a comprehensive service which is used by a range of clients in many different businesses and industries.

 Benefits of Laser Marking